amrlotfy77/awesome-django/readme.md

 * [CodingforEntrepreneur](https://www.codingforentrepreneurs.com/projects/) - One of the best collection of Django Videos and all the projects are written in Django.
 * [Code School - Try Django](https://www.codeschool.com/courses/try-django) - An introduction to the basics of Django.
 * [GoDjango](https://godjango.com) - Django videos from basics to advanced.
 Covering 3rd party apps to core Django compontents.
-* [Must Watch Django Videos](https://gitlab.com/rosarior/django-must-watch) - Must-watch videos about Django (or about Python as applied to Django)
+* [Must Watch Django Videos](https://gitlab.com/rosarior/django-must-watch) - Must-watch videos about Django. (or about Python as applied to Django)

 # Utilities